The “no nonsense” version of what I do?

 I am well known due to my outspoken and disruptive perspective on the unethical BS and nonsense that prevails in the private wealth industry.
 I help ethical financial advisors get wealthy clients in a high value, honest way.

 My financial advisor marketing strategies are geared towards helping financial advisors promote themselves with simplicity, honesty, empathy, and a high ethical foundation rather than resorting to BS methods.
 That is how I help financial advisors and private wealth managers with marketing, branding and generating leads.

 I’m originally from a small town outside Boston, MA.
 My mother was a chemistry teacher and my dad was in the Air Force.
 He eventually ended up working for what became Constant Contact.

 I am an autism advocate, a supporter of the US military, and an astronomy lover.
 My kids and I rescue abandoned cats.

 Over a span of five and a half years, Antonio and I had four kids.

 After my second baby was born, I quit my job as a financial advisor.
 I was decent at it, but my heart wasn’t really into it.
 I felt that I was being called to something else.

-I made one video that got something like 20k hits.
-The next thing I know, all these aspiring equity research analysts started emailing me to write things for them, resumes and cover letters.
-Then they’re referring me to their bosses and I’m getting hired by financial companies to write blogs.
+I made one video about how to pass the CFA exam, and it got something like 20k hits.
+The next thing I know, equity research analysts and financial advisors start asking me to write things for them.
 The first month I must have made about $48.
 But the jobs kept coming, the videos kept getting more views.

-Through the internet, I’ve found what my true purpose is.
-On a constant basis I love hearing from people who read my blogs or see my videos and tell me that I’ve changed their lives.
+On a constant basis I hear from people who read my blogs or see my videos and tell me that I’ve changed their lives.